 It is recommended that students have a Bachelor’s degree in a science field.
 The department requires the Graduate Record Examination (Verbal, Quantitative and Analytical/Writing Assessment) for admission.
 The department strongly recommends that interested students have these courses fulfilled: General Biology with laboratory (2 terms required – one year); General Chemistry with laboratory (2 terms required – one year); two courses in Math (Statistics and Calculus).
 In certain cases, course requirements can be modified or waived.
 Please note that the entire application is considered as a whole and a deficiency in a component does not mean an automatic rejection.
 Decisions are based upon the overall quality and merit of the entire application.
 Students concerned about their preparation should contact the concentration coordinator.

 For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
+In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.
 The business curriculum is listed here.
 The science courses for the International Agriculture concentration are given below.

 I. Business Courses

 A total of 19 credits are required in the business curriculum.
 Six courses are required - all but one of the courses are for 3 credits each.
 Descriptions of the required Business Courses can be found here: